-If you follow the traditional list of proper anniversary gifts, as outdated as it may seem by today’s standards, gemstones were not meant to be given until the fortieth anniversary and, even then, it was only supposed to be rubies, not the diamonds which have come to be the traditional stones in an eternity ring.
+If you follow the traditional list of proper anniversary gifts, as outdated as it may seem by today’s standards, gemstones were not meant to be given until the fortieth anniversary and, even then, it was only supposed to be rubies, not the diamonds which have come to be the traditional stones in eternity rings uk.

-So, for couples who insist on sticking to tradition, the diamond eternity ring would be appropriate for your sixtieth anniversary, when diamonds were considered an appropriate gift.
-On a side note, good luck getting your wife to stick around for 60 years after you’ve given her a piece of wood for your fifth anniversary followed by a piece of tin or aluminium to commemorate ten years of marriage.
+So, for couples who insist on sticking to tradition, the diamond eternity ring, sapphire ring with diamonds, or diamond with emerald ring would be appropriate for your sixtieth anniversary, when diamonds were considered an appropriate gift.

-For those couples who prefer to follow the more modern list of recommended anniversary gifts, a diamond can be given on the tenth anniversary which would signify the appropriate time to present your wife with a traditional diamond set eternity ring.
-However, if you really want to make your wife happy, a diamond eternity ring is perfectly suited to celebrate a one year anniversary together.
+For those couples who prefer to follow the more modern list of recommended anniversary gifts, a diamond can be given on the tenth anniversary which would signify the appropriate time to present your partner with a traditional diamond set eternity ring.
+However, in recent years, a diamond eternity ring to match an existing bridal set is perfectly suited to celebrate a one-year anniversary together.

 The Circle of Life – Eternity Ring for the Birth of the First Child